Cranberry Garlic Crusted Prime Rib Roast Recipe

-Cranberry Crusted Prime Rib Roast is sure to impress your guests this holiday season.
-Don’t be intimidated.
-Anyone can learn how to cook prime rib.
-It doesn’t take a lot of time or effort.
-When you take the best cut beef you can buy, some seasonings, and few best tips for holiday roasting, you can have a gorgeous prime rib as the centerpiece of your holiday meal.
+Cranberry Garlic Herb Crusted Prime Rib is sure to impress your family and friends.
+Anyone can learn how to cook a prime rib roast, and it doesn’t take a lot of time or effort.
+When you take the best cut of beef, the right seasonings, and few best tips for holiday roasting, you can have this gorgeous recipe as the centerpiece of your holiday meal.

 Disclosure statement: This post is sponsored by Certified Angus Beef in conjunction with a social media campaign through Sunday Supper LLC.
 All opinions are my own.

 My recipe creation for this lil’ old blog here goes in fits and spurts.
 I’ll go for days where I’m just doing the normal cooking for my family – basic oatmeal or yogurt and fruit for breakfast, random stuff from the fridge salad for lunch, old recipes, quickie meals I just toss together, that sort of thing.
 On those days I’m writing, editing, promoting, but not creating new content.
 Somewhere mixed between those non-blog-food days I may make one of our dinners that is meant to share with all of you, or I’ll randomly whip up a new energy ball or muffin recipe.

 Then I have the crazy food blogger days.
 I just get in a mood, get in a groove, and I start working on six or seven recipes in one day.
 This happened last Friday.
 Only I had a few setbacks.
 The white chocolate had vanilla bean specks in it that I wasn’t expecting for the recipe where I wanted it to be pure white, I forgot to sweeten the granola, and the green beans sat in the fridge a little too long and were looking pretty funky.